marcelprasetyo/strats-food-expansion-1-19-fix/README.md

 Temporary fix for Strat's Food Expansion Addon v1.5 Drinks Update, for Minecraft Bedrock 1.19

+This fix works for Bedrock Server as well as for singleplayer.
+Tested working on Minecraft Bedrock 1.19.40

 Fixes Cook Book not working and some crops unable to be planted.
 Includes a few minor quality of life improvements for the items being fixed, as detailed below.

 ## How to install

 First, download this repo.
 If you do not use GitHub, click the green button named "Code" above (top-right) and then click Download ZIP.

+Alternatively, check the latest Release on the right (under Releases) and download the .zip file.
+(Note: This doesn't contain the addon but only the fix.)

 Then, see the instructions below for different cases.
 (In case you make some unintentional mistakes, or there is a bug which corrupts the world, feel free to backup your world first.)